cjus/node-neo4j-presentation/presentation/readme.md

 ## Wet-ware

-Not only do our own bodies consists of graphs, it turns out that graphs are fundamental to how we actually think!
+Not only do our own bodies consist of graphs, it turns out that graphs are fundamental to how we actually think!

 Since infancy, we catalog objects and assign properties to them, we then map objects to one another based on their relationship.
 This process continues in our minds throughout our lives.